Have you ever wondered – “How to get rid of caterpillars eating leaves in your garden”?

 #2 – Be observant!
 Examine your plants on a regular basis: daily is best.
-Look for moth eggs and caterpillars and remove them as soon as you see them.
+Look for moth eggs and small green caterpillars and remove them as soon as you see them.

 If you see any sign of eggs, just snip or pinch off the affected leaves and dispose of them properly.